-Pancreatitis is inflammation of the pancreas, acute pancreatitis can return to normal after resolution of the episode, conversely chronic pancreatitis, is continuing inflammation with irreversible structural changes.
+Pancreatitis is a condition involving inflammation of the pancreas.
+It can be acute or chronic; acute pancreatitis can return to normal after resolution of the episode, conversely chronic pancreatitis, is continuing inflammation, often with irreversible structural changes.

 Gallstones and alcohol account for the vast majority of episodes.
 The severity varies from mild self-limiting to extremely severe with extensive pancreatic and peripancreatic necrosis as well as haemorrhage.
 In its most severe form the mortality can be between 40-50%, as damage can result in the release of is lytic enzymes into the blood, contributing to severe shock and digestion of surrounding tissue.
 The causes of pancreatitis can be remembered with the acronym GET SMASHED:

 - T – Trauma

 - S – Steroids

 - H – Hypercalcaemia, hypothermia, hyperlipiaemia

 - D – Drugs – e.g. azathiaprin